rogerburtonpatel/security/aboutme.md

 - sqlmap
 - steghide // stegseek
 - apktool (for Malware analysis)
-- All tools (written by me) in this repository.
+- All tools in this repository (written by me).